BlogH-01

 If you don’t like your wellness program or if it isn’t working for you, odds are that employees aren’t enjoying the program either.
 Ask yourself if the wellness program is a positive and rewarding experience.
 Do you feel motivated to living a healthier lifestyle?
 Do you feel supported by both your peers and upper management?

-Take time to evaluate your own feelings of the wellness program.
+Take time to evaluate your own feelings about the wellness program.
 If you have any complaints or concerns, focus on constructive criticism rather than harsh judgments to make improvements.

 Comment below and let us know what questions you have asked that have led to an improved wellness program at your company!